LucianSpitzner/plasmetheus/docs/source/usage.rst

    resLow, resHigh
       Define the resolution of the two regions.
 Usually, changing this is not necessary.

    specList
       The list of species to analyze in the simulation.
 Be aware that they have to match with species included in the AMITIS simulation.

    stellarRad
-      Radius of the host star of the system.
+      Radius of the host star of the system in solar radii :math:`(1 R_{\odot} = \num{6.957e8} \mathrm{ m})`

+   semiMajorAxis
+      length of the semimajor axis of the planet-star system in astronomical units (au)

+   orbitalPeriod
+      period of the orbit in days (d)

    velBins
       Minimum number of bins in the velocity domain.
 No change necessary (more info at (add hyperlink to explanation)).

    maxBinWidth
       Limits the bins width (and therefore sets a lower bound for the number of velocity bins per voxel).
 Unit is in m/s (defaults to 10,000 m/s = 10 km/s).

+   customGamma
+      increase of the intrinsic line width of transition to mimick both velocity distribution of the absorbers as well as telescope resolution value in km/s. best kept at 1

    dataFolder
       subfolder name of AMITIS simulation as specified by user